 If you do not pay, your account will be charged off after 6 months.
-Your account will then either be placed for a lawsuit or will be assigned to an outside collection agency.
+Your account will then either be placed for a credit card lawsuit or it will be assigned to an outside collection agency.

 A lawsuit will definitely occur at some point if you do not pay.
 It may come from the original credit card company, or, more likely, from an outside collection agency

 NO. Failure to pay a credit card account will not amount to jail time.